🤖 How to set up an AI Assistant to answer your chats

-To access to it, login to your account.
-Once logged in, go to the AI assistant option of any of the platforms.
+Open your dashboard and go to the Bot Manager of any of the platforms.
 For example, here we are using Facebook.

 Create a New Campaign.
-From your Bot Manager dashboard, click on the AI Assistant tab and enable it.
-Then, select the Create Campaign option.
-This will open a new tab from where you can start the process of setting up your customized training data.
+Click on the Create button to start the process of setting up your customized training data.

 Set up a system prompt for the AI Training Campaign.
 Before adding training data, you’ll be prompted to name your campaign and provide a system prompt for the AI.
 We recommend giving the AI an identity (e.g., ‘You are our support agent’) and outlining specific steps for interactions, including response generation guidelines.
 Keep it concise; your business information will be added to complete the prompt later.
 When ready, click on Save.